xhsdf/rtile/README.md

 Tile all windows on screen and have every window take half the space of the previous window.

-## `--all-auto`

-Automatically tile all windows on screen when a new window is opened, closed or focused.

 ## `(t|b|l|r|tl|tr|bl|br)`

 Move active window to edges (left, top-left, top, top-right, etc.).